 The NFSA may impose further restrictions on the affected/suspected holding.
 It may also trace and establish restrictions on contact holdings.
 Animals in the affected holding may be ordered to be slaughtered and destroyed, animal products from the holdings may be ordered to be traced and destroyed, and environments/persons may be ordered to be cleaned and disinfected.
-The NFSA may also decide that suspected cases must be handled in the same way as if the disease had been confirmed and that control measures must be taken in holdings that have had direct or indirect contact with the holding where a List B disease has been confirmed.
+The NFSA may also decide that suspected cases must be handled in the same way as if the disease had been confirmed and that control measures must be taken in holdings that have had direct or indirect contact with the holding where a List 2 disease has been confirmed.
 Slaughterhouses, dairies, semen collection centres, animal transporters etc. may be ordered to implement control measures.

-Official controls of semen collection/storage centres, embryo collection teams and breeding organisations.
+Official controls of germinal product establishments (semen collection/storage centres, embryo collection/production teams and processing establishments) and breeding organisations.